Pakistani Intelligence Community: National Intelligence Coordination Committee

 Established in November 2020, the coordination body created to enhance the coordination and capabilities of Pakistan's intelligence agencies.
 The organization was inaugurated June 24, 2021.

 Inter-Services Intelligence

-Established in 1948 by Major-General Robert Cawthome, the Directorate for Inter-Services Intelligence (more commonly known as Inter-Services Intelligence or simply by its initials ISI) is the most premier and largest intelligence service.
+Established in 1948 by Major-General Walter Cawthorn, the Directorate for Inter-Services Intelligence (more commonly known as Inter-Services Intelligence or simply by its initials ISI) is the most premier and largest intelligence service.
 Primary roles are to consolidate and assess intelligence to senior government and military officials.
 Intelligence agents are civilians and military officials working together on national security matters.
 The ISI has been headed by a serving three-star general of the Pakistan Army, who is appointed by the Prime Minister on recommendation of the Chief of Army Staff.